 5. Maximize for QSEHRA averages

-As the QSEHRA grows more popular—and more employees recognize it as a desirable health benefit—employers are increasing their allowance amounts.
+As the QSEHRA grows more popular—and more employees recognize it as a desirable health benefit—employers increase their allowance amounts.
 To compete against other small employers offering a QSEHRA, you may want to compare averages and make budget adjustments accordingly.

-While it’s always a good idea to offer as much as you can through your QSEHRA, these averages should act as guidelines if you can’t afford to max out your contribution.
+While it’s always a good idea to offer as much as possible through your QSEHRA, these averages should act as guidelines if you can’t afford to max out your annual limit.

 It’s important to note that not every employee uses their entire allowance.
-In 2020, employees only used an average of 67% of their allowance.
-That means an employer offering their employees the average monthly allowance of $360 would expect to reimburse each employee $248.40 per month.
+In 2021, employees only used an average of 71% of their allowance.
+That means if an employer offers the full $441.67 allowance amount to a single employee, they would only be reimbursed $313.59 each month on average.

 6. Maximize for certain employees only

-Your QSEHRA can be used to offer health benefits to all W-2 employees, including full-time and part-time employees.
+Your QSEHRA can be used to offer a health benefit to employees, including all W-2 full-time and part-time employees.
 However, extending eligibility to part-time employees is your organization’s choice.

 7. Maximize for certain expenses only

-The internal revenue code (IRC) allows small organizations to use their QSEHRA to reimburse their employees for over 200 medical expenses listed in IRS Publication 502.
+While a traditional group health plan has set coverage guidelines, QSEHRAs are flexible regarding what they can reimburse.
+The internal revenue code (IRC) allows small organizations to use their QSEHRA to reimburse their employees for 200+ medical expenses listed in IRS Publication 502.

-A few of the most popular items include:
+A few of the most popular health expenses include:

-- (Including those for health, vision, and dental policies)
+- Individual insurance premiums, including those for health, vision, and dental policies)

 - Prescription and non-prescription drugs